May 8, 2025

 • Your strengths

-A supervisor in the medical field, academic advisor, professor, or volunteer coordinator are great sources.
+A supervisor in the medical field, an academic advisor, a professor, or a volunteer coordinator are excellent sources.
 Ensure you give your contact plenty of time to write a thoughtful letter.

 Essays